bhauman/figwheel-main/docs/docs/cursive.md

 ```
 > These instructions should work for any project that is able to run figwheel from the command line using a `lein run` command

-Add a `dev` folder to your project, then add a `user.clj` file in that folder and copy this code into it
+Add a `dev` folder to the root of your project, then add a `user.clj` file in that folder and copy this code into it

 ```
 (require '[figwheel.main.api :as fig])